That dollar amount results from a 49.6% advance compared to five years earlier in 2020 when Polish exports totaled $254.2 billion.

-The top 5 trading partners buying the highest dollar worth of products exported from Poland are Germany, Czech Republic, United Kingdom, France and Italy.
-Combined, that quintet of leading importers accounted for roughly half (50.4%) of Polish exports by value.
+The top 5 trading partners buying the highest dollar worth of products exported from Poland are Germany, Czech Republic, France, United Kingdom and the Netherlands.
+Combined, that quintet of leading importers generated almost half (49.1%) of Polish exports by value.

-Applying a continental lens, 85.9% of Poland’s exports by value were delivered to fellow European countries while 5% were sold to importers in Asia.
-Poland shipped another 3.7% worth of goods to each of North America and Oceania led by Australia.
+Applying a continental lens, 87.7% of Poland’s exports by value was delivered to fellow European countries while 5.7% was sold to importers in Asia.
+Poland shipped another 4.4% worth of goods to customers in North America.

-Tinier percentages went to Africa (1.2%) and Latin America (0.6%) excluding Mexico but including the Caribbean.
+Tinier percentages went to buyers in Africa (1.3%), Latin America (0.6%) excluding Mexico but including the Caribbean, then Oceania (0.3%) led by Australia and New Zealand.

 Poland’s Top Trading Partners